-There are four defibrillators currently located around the Penparcau area.
+There are five defibrillators currently located around the Penparcau area.

 A cardiac arrest is when the heart stops pumping blood around the body, which is often caused by an electrical problem with the heart.
 A Defibrillator can shock the heart back into a normal rhythm.

 Every second counts when someone is having a cardiac arrest.
 Survival rates are extremely poor at only 3% but when a Defibrillator is used, rates can increase to up to 50% so timely intervention is essential.
 That’s why we want to ensure nobody in Wales is ever further than 100m away from a lifesaving Defibrillator.